Nancy (Ann) Butler

 Born: 1816; Died: 1895; Married: Dwyer

 Ann, like her husband, was from Tipperary, but unlike him, she arrived in Sydney as a free settler - reportedly in 1841.
 Her application in 1846 for permission to marry a convict gives her age as 30, implying she was born in 1816 (her obituary suggests 1810).
+She and John appear to have had at least four children -

 She was buried at the Roman Catholic Cemetery, Queanbeyan on 9 September 1895.
 The procession comprised 'a large cortege of mourners who desired to pay their last tribute to the good old woman whom most of them had known and esteemed since childhood'.
+She was described as 'an old resident of Ginninderra' where she had lived for over fifty years.

 Heffernan observed: The building of Malton was also a substantial achievement for John Butler, who was a farm servant from tipperary before 1836, lost many years as a convict and was around 49 years old when he began to build the family home.
-The raising of a family while shifting from Palmerville to Yarralumla and then to the small dwelling at Malton is a great tribute to Nancy Dwyer (Ann Butler) who was not doubt appropriately eulogised as a woman of 'robust condition'.
+The raising of a family while shifting from Palmerville to Yarralumla and then to the small dwelling at Malton is a great tribute to Nancy Dwyer (Ann Butler) who was no doubt appropriately eulogised as a woman of 'robust condition'.